testcontainers/java-local-development-workshop/step-3-local-development-environment.md

     // [...]

     @Bean
-    WireMockContainer wiremockServer(DynamicPropertyRegistry registry) {
+    MicrocksContainer microcksContainer(DynamicPropertyRegistry registry) {
-        WireMockContainer wiremockServer = new WireMockContainer("wiremock/wiremock:3.2.0-alpine")
+        MicrocksContainer microcks = new MicrocksContainer("quay.io/microcks/microcks-uber:1.8.1")
-                .withMappingFromResource("mocks-config.json");
-        registry.add("application.inventory-service-url", wiremockServer::getBaseUrl);
+                .withMainArtifacts("inventory-openapi.yaml")
+                .withAccessToHost(true);

+        registry.add(
+                "application.inventory-service-url", () -> microcks.getRestMockEndpoint("Inventory Service", "1.0"));

-        return wiremockServer;
+        return microcks;
     }
 }
 ```

-Once the WireMock server is started, we are registering the WireMock server URL as `application.inventory-service-url`.
+Once the Microcks server is started, we are registering the Microcks provided mock endpoint as `application.inventory-service-url`.
-So, when we make a call to `inventory-service` from our application, it will call the WireMock server instead.
+So, when we make a call to `inventory-service` from our application, it will call the Microcks endpoint instead.

 Now restart the `TestApplication` and invoke the `GET /api/products/P101` API again.